minderai/masil-playground/press-release.md

 # FOR IMMEDIATE RELEASE

+Areas for Improvement
+"Industry Recognition" Section:

+While the ChatGPT "review" is impactful, clarify its source and context (e.g., was this an actual evaluation or written for illustrative purposes?).
+This builds trust and transparency.
+Consider adding a second quote or mention from a known industry figure or organization to further strengthen the section.
+Contact Information:

+Include specific contact details for press inquiries (email, phone, etc.) instead of placeholders like [Contact Information].
+Media Kit and Links:

+Replace placeholder links with real URLs to resources such as documentation, GitHub, or media assets.
+Call to Developers:

+Add a brief note inviting developers to contribute, test, or provide feedback via GitHub or other channels.
+This emphasizes collaboration.

 December 20, 2024

 # MASIL: A New Open Standard for AI Workflows Released Under MIT License